gravelfreeman/devcontainer-automated/README.md

 op://<vault>/onepassword/OP_SERVICE_ACCOUNT_TOKEN
 ```

-That means:

-- `--vault` must point to the vault that contains the token
+That means in 1Password you must have the following:

 - the item name must be `onepassword`
 - the field name must be `OP_SERVICE_ACCOUNT_TOKEN`
+- retrieve `--vault` id with `op vault list` in a terminal

-⚠️ You can omit the `vault` flag and pass `--token <token>` directly, but this is strongly discouraged because it puts a critical secret in plaintext on your host.
+⚠️ Caution: Using `--token` instead puts the secret in plaintext on your host.

 ## Install